Disclosure: This post may contain affiliate links. Please read my disclosure for more info.

-Crunchy chocolate chip cookies with a little cocoa powder and coffee for an even yummier treat!
+added with a dash of cocoa powder and coffee for an even yummier treat!

-These cookies contain a dash of cocoa powder and thick coffee, which imparts more flavor to the cookies.
+Don’t you love slightly sweet, crunchy cookies sometimes?
+In this recipe, you’ll find a dash of cocoa powder and thick coffee syrup, which imparts more flavor to the cookies.

 若想阅读中文版本，请在网页的右边 “Google Translate” 点击选择 中文简体 (Chinese Simplified）或 繁体 (Chinese Traditional) 翻译。可能食谱读起来会怪怪的，所以如果有疑问都可以问哦！